djmadeira/web-apps-60fps/index.md

 - CSS transforms (`rotate`, `translate`, `scale`)
 - Elements with `position: fixed`
 - (Sometimes) Elements with `position: absolute` (but be careful)

+### Further reading
+[Basically everything I know about this comes from this Udacity course](https://www.udacity.com/course/browser-rendering-optimization--ud860).
+It's excellent and free.